-NOMINATION AND ELECTION OF DIRECTORS
+PROPOSAL 1-ELECTION OF DIRECTORS

-There are six nominees for director.
-All of the nominees are presently directors of the Company.
-The present term of office of all directors will expire upon election of directors at the Meeting.
-The full Board of Directors will be elected at the Meeting to hold office until the next annual meeting and until their successors are elected.
+There are eight nominees for director.
+All of the nominees are presently directors of the Company who were most recently elected by stockholders at the 2018 Annual Meeting, except for Mr. Kempthorne who joined the Board in January 2019 and Ms. Coronado who joined in March 2019.
+The full Board of Directors will be elected at the Meeting to hold office until the next annual meeting and until their successors are elected and qualified.